zeux/meshoptimizer/README.md

 If normals are needed in this workflow, it's recommended to generate them after simplification so that the simplifier is not restricted by the normal splits.
 Compared to simplifying the original mesh, remeshing also avoids the topological restrictions: the output of the remesher is closed, with every edge matched by an opposite edge, and with an unlimited `target_error` the simplifier should be able to reach an arbitrarily low target.

-The remesher uses a voxel-based algorithm; features under a voxel size that are next to each other will be merged, and gaps under a voxel size may be closed.
-Notably, features that are thinner than a voxel but are large, such as a cape or a wing, will still be preserved unlike traditional distance field based methods; the output may be infinitely thin and double-sided.
+The remesher uses a voxel-based algorithm; features closer than a voxel may get merged, and gaps smaller than a voxel may be closed.
+Notably, features that are thinner than a voxel but are large, such as a cape or a wing, will still be preserved unlike traditional distance field based methods; the output may be infinitely thin and double-sided, and may require backface culling to render correctly.
+Features that are thin in two dimensions, such as wires or strands, may disappear.

 To customize the behavior, additional options can be passed via `options` bitmask that adjust the behavior of the remesher: